jdunmire/i2c_oled/README.md

 =======================================================
 i2c_oled is a driver and example app for an 128x64 OLED display.

-This code improves on other versions of the i2c_oled driver by adding a compile option to rotation the display 180 degrees and cleaning up errors.
+This code improves on other versions of the i2c_oled driver by:

+  * adding a compile option to rotation the display 180 degrees
+  * cleaning up errors
+  * improving bitmap display code
+  * including bitmap generation tool

 Prerequisits
 ------------
   * https://github.com/pfalcon/esp-open-sdk

 Build and Install
 ----------------------
+To build and install the test program:

   * Copy `paths.tmpl` to `paths.inv`.
   * Adjust the paths in `paths.inv` for your setup.
   * To rotate the image on the display 180 degrees, define